Probate Q&A Series

 Establish either an inter vivos (living) trust or a testamentary trust in your will, then designate the trust as the policy’s beneficiary.
 A trustee you appoint holds and distributes the proceeds according to your instructions.
 Key benefits:

 • Incorporate a spendthrift clause under N.C.
 Gen. Stat.
-Chapter 36C, Article 5 to prevent creditors or any beneficiary—including a spouse—from accessing trust assets prematurely.
+Chapter 36C, Article 5 to help prevent creditors or a beneficiary from accessing trust assets contrary to the trust terms.

 • Use N.C.
 Gen. Stat. § 28A-25-11 to create a testamentary trust that holds assets for minors until ages or milestones you set.